ShilpaChh/Web-Application/music_library_database_app/spec/get_albums_route_recipe.md

 end
 ```

-# WEB APPS - CH2 - Exercise: Test-drive and implement a GET /albums/:id route so it returns the HTML content for a single album:
+# WEB APPS - Phase 3 - CH2 - Exercise: Test-drive and implement a GET /albums/:id route so it returns the HTML content for a single album:
 <!-- Example for GET /albums/1 -->

 <html>